threefoldtech/web3gw/manual/src/threelang/tfgrid/taiga.md

-# Taiga Namespace
+# Taiga action

-- To deploy a taiga instance, use the Taiga namespace.
+- To deploy a taiga instance, use the Taiga action.

 ## Create Operation